-In order to understand the child needs, primarily we must be acquainted with their nature and origin.
+In order to understand the child’s needs, primarily we must be acquainted with their nature and origin.

-Such life needs can be reduced to a single basic need which, from the very birth, is implanted in the human nature and acts with such a force that even the developed consciousness cannot oppose it.
+Life needs can be reduced to a single basic need which, from the very birth, is implanted in human nature and acts with such a force that even the developed consciousness cannot oppose it.

 Physiological needs arise as a need for:

 - Satisfying sexuality

 Each of their successful accomplishments brings with them a sense of comfort while long-standing inability causes a feeling of dissatisfaction.

 Psychological Life Needs